martinfrances107/photo_indexer/README.md

 brave http://localhost:8080/
 ```

-brave is a web-browser, other browsers are availble!
+brave is a web-browser, other browsers are available!

-Outline of test stratergy
+Outline of test strategy

 * Invalid root directory
 * No matching file in root, with a text file ignored.